juliogomez/netdevops/README.md

 ... and that way complete a powerful task like: _"Disable all ports that have been inactive for 30 days."_

 Sure, you could do this manually, but wouldn't it be better to codify the process (write it once) and then let your computer run this task whenever you need it done?

+Besides this, information included in API responses should be formed by data structures that can be programmatically _readable_ by machines (and ideally also by humans).
+Classic CLI responses are human-readable text, but very difficult to be interpreted by a machine, that needs to be parsed with great difficulty before being able to leverage the included information.

 If you need information from your infrastructure, ask for it.
-Using a machine-to-machine API means your request will complete, your data retrieved, or you will receive notification to the contrary.
+Using a machine-to-machine API means your request will complete, your data retrieved in a programmatic data structure, or you will receive notification to the contrary.
 All done in a way that enables you to automate the interaction.
 APIs make it easy to send requests to your infrastructure, but what makes it easy to codify the processes?

 ### <a name='WhyCoding'></a>Why Coding